sczopek/spaceInvadersAtariRl/README.md

 ![](./readmeImgs/scoringPdf_wSmoothing.png)

 The orange curve is the smoothed PDF function.
-The raw score jumps in increments of 5, 10, 15, 20, 25 and 30, which leads to a jagged PDF with many gaps making it harder to interpret.
+The raw score jumps in increments of 5, 10, 15, 20, 25 and 30, which leads to a jagged PDF with many discrete gaps.

 ### AI Agent Score CDF
 ![](readmeImgs/cdfScore.png)